-Filtration Efficiency And Applicability Of Filter Paper
+Filtration Efficiency and Applicability of Filter Paper

 In general, there are two types of filter paper in the laboratory: qualitative filter paper and quantitative filter paper.
-In the application of analytical chemistry, when sediment is separated after the inorganic compound is filtered, the residue which is collected on the filter paper can be used to figure up wastage rate during the process of experiment.
+In the application of analytical chemistry, when sediment is separated after the inorganic compound is filtered, the residue which is collected on the filter paper can be used to figure up the wastage rate during the process of the experiment.

 After filtration, many cotton fibers will be created on qualitative filter paper, so it is only suitable for qualitative analysis.
 As for quantitative filter paper, especially the ashless filter paper which is specially processed, it can effectively resist chemical reaction so that fewer impurities will be produced.
 Thus, it can be applied in quantitative analysis.

-Apart from filter paper which is applied generally in the laboratory, it is also widely used in daily life or in the engineering.
+Apart from filter paper which is applied generally in the laboratory, it is also widely used in daily life or in engineering.
 It can be used for testing suspended particles in the air or applied in different industrial applications.

 When choosing a proper filter paper, four elements have to be considered: hardness, filter efficiency, capacity, and applicability.
 Because the filter paper will be wet when doing filtration, high hardness must be considered in experimental procedures with a long time of filtration.
-Furthermore, filter paper with high efficiency means a high filtration rate and high-resolution ratio.
+Furthermore, filter paper with high efficiency means a high filtration rate and a high-resolution ratio.

-Tips for Selection
+Tips for selection filter paper

 Several points should be considered in the selection of filter paper: